 Many student research projects result in scientific publications and conference presentations.
 Here are a few examples, with the Loyola undergraduate student's name in bold:

 - L. Moonen, D. Binkley, and S. Pugh.
 On Adaptive Change Recommendation.
 Journal of Systems and Software special issue on Source Code Analysis and Manipulation.
-Jounal of Systems and Software, June 2020.
+Journal of Systems and Software, June 2020.

 - MS Raunak, R Kuhn, R Kogut, R Kacker.
 Vulnerability trends in web servers and browsers.
 Proceedings of the 7th Symposium on Hot Topics in the Science of Security, 2020.